 Front access is required for access to controls and for servicing

 Fuel-skids for power generation

-Units designed, manufactured and supplied by Organics employ technology that has been tried and tested for landfill gas pumping applications where unnecessary downtime has immediate ramifications in terms of revenue generation and, it is fully recognised, must be avoided.
+Units designed, manufactured and supplied by Organics employ technology that has been tried and tested for pumping applications for landfill gas and biogas from AD where unnecessary downtime has immediate ramifications in terms of revenue generation and must be avoided.

 Gas-pumping units manufactured and supplied by Organics have a well-established record in providing landfill gas to generators with up times in excess of 99%.

 Biogas is a unique fuel